 ARCT 144 Construction Estimating I (3)

 This course is an introduction to residential material estimating.
 The basic principles of construction estimating are covered.
-Material lists, calculations, and costs are made for several different houses and pole type construction.
+Material lists, calculations and costs are made for several different houses and projects.

 CSCI 116 Business Use of Computers (3)